palaeoware/trevosim/docs/buildingfromsource.rst

       git clone https://github.com/palaeoware/trevosim.git
       cd trevosim

 #.
-Within TREvoSim folder, run the following command to build the software:
+Within TREvoSim folder, run the following commands to build the software:

     .. code-block:: console

+      cmake .
       cmake --build .

 #.
 Launch the software by double clicking on the TREvoSim binary that has been created in this folder.